7 Motorcycle Tours for Fall

 2. Kettle Moraine Motorcycle Tours in Fall

 Winding its way on country roads from Elkhart Lake to Whitewater Lake, the 120-mile Kettle Moraine scenic drive connects the Northern and Southern units of the Kettle Moraine State Forest.
 Glacial movement more than 10,000 years ago formed geological features such as gumdrop-shaped hills, steep ridges and shimmering lakes, creating a unique landscape.
 On Highway 167, near the mid-point of this drive, is Holy Hill, a historic national shrine with a chapel built in 1858.
 From this vantage point, more than 1,400 feet above sea level, visitors can see miles and miles of southeastern Wisconsin countryside, making it a popular pilgrimage during peak months of fall color.
+As you continue your ride south, don’t miss the opportunity to stop at Old World Wisconsin located in Eagle.
+Fall is the perfect time to visit this 600-acre re-creation of working farmsteads and settlements, with more than 65 buildings from the late 1800s-early 1900s.
+Autumn on the Farm events add to the abundance of things to experience on your visit to this one-of-a-kind Wisconsin historic site.
 Motorcycle tourists can look to the Greater Milwaukee area or Lake Geneva to the south, for a wide selection of premium lodging options.

 4. Lake Michigan Maritime Tour in Fall